 The landscape of Sicily is a blend of sun baked hills and varied coastlines that ranges from pristine sands to rocky coves.
 The highlight is of course Mount Etna, a UNESCO world heritage site.
 Adventure seekers can climb to the top of Europe's largest active volcano.
 Or, for a more relaxed trip, why not join a 4x4 tour?
 Elsewhere, Sicily has 6 more UNESCO sites - more than enough to satisfy any budding historian.
 Our villas in Sicily offer you the chance to immerse yourself in local life, from shopping in colourful markets to sipping on aperitivi in bustling piazzas.

 The birthplace of famous mathematician Archimedes, Sicily has a long and eventful history.
 Due to its strategic position in the Mediterranean sea, Sicily has been fought over and invaded by Arabs and Normans, Greeks and Romans and many others.
-It wasn’t until 1860 when it finally unified with Italy in 1860.
+It wasn’t until 1860 when it finally unified with Italy.
 This colourful history means Sicily now offers a dynamic mix of architecture, food and culture that is a treat for any visitor planning a villa holiday to Sicily.

 Our villas in Sicily are carefully selected for location and quality, aiming to provide you with a comfortable holiday base.
 With Villa Plus, you can enjoy your private pool, or venture out to explore the local delights.
 All villas are located in Sicily’s stunning south east, home to incredible architecture, miles of golden coastline and interesting historic sites.
 We’re on hand 24-7 to ensure your Sicilian holiday is the perfect getaway.